hyperledger/fabric/docs/source/whatis.md

 _public permissionless_ blockchain technology.
 Basically, these are public networks, open to anyone, where participants interact anonymously.

-As the popularity of Bitcoin, Ethereum and a few other derivative technologies grew, interest in applying the underlying technology of the blockchain, distributed ledger and distributed application platform to more innovative _enterprise_ use cases also grew.
-However, many enterprise use cases require performance characteristics that the permissionless blockchain technologies are unable (presently) to deliver.
+As the popularity of Bitcoin, Ethereum, and a few other derivative technologies grew, interest in applying the underlying technology of the blockchain, distributed ledger, and distributed application platform to more innovative _enterprise_ use cases also grew.
+However, many enterprise use cases require performance characteristics that permissionless blockchain technologies are unable (presently) to deliver.
 In addition, in many use cases, the identity of the participants is a hard requirement, such as in the case of financial transactions where Know-Your-Customer (KYC) and Anti-Money Laundering (AML)